 Council embarked upon a policy of paying for the supply and installation of a defibrillator in each of the six wards.
 2021/22 saw the beginnings of this priority with the deployment of a defibrillator in the following locations: Cunliffe Arms Jeffreys Road, Acton Resource Centre, Little Acton Community Centre and the Maesydre Power House.
 The Council also contributed to the fundraising by residents to provide another defibrillator on the Fairways Estate, St Andrews Crescent.
-Progress was made towards deployments at Barkers Lane School and the Borras Park shopping arcade.
+Deployments at Barkers Lane School and the Borras Park shopping arcade were completed in 2022/23.